 Below are facts regarding bottled water; emphasis on sustainability:

-- It takes 3x the amount of water to produce the bottle as it does to fill it (onlineeducation.net)
+- It takes 3x the amount of water to produce one single-use plastic bottle

 - Tar sands operations use and destroy a great amount of water.
 Four Billion litres of contaminated water is released into the surrounding areas (Canadians.org)

 - Bottled water is 2000 times more energy intensive than tap water.
 For example, approximately 3.4 megajoules to manufacture the packaging, bottle and cap a one-litre plastic bottle (pacific institute)